 When a loved one is severely ill with the flu, they rely on you to help them feel better.
 Here is a checklist of steps you can take when looking after someone who is home with the flu:

-- If you or someone in your family fall into an at-risk group, make sure they see their doctor as soon as they notice flu-like symptoms, preferably within the first 48 hours.
+- If you or someone in your family fall into an at-risk group, make sure they contact their doctor as soon as they notice flu-like symptoms to ask if they should be examined.
 Antiviral medication is available to help reduce symptoms and reduce complications if the infection is severe or if they are at a high risk of severe infection.
 It is important to start antiviral medications as soon as possible if prescribed.

 - Consider using symptom-control medications; for other symptoms such as fever and cough, over-the-counter medications can be used.
 For fever, acetaminophen or ibuprofen can be used.
 Do not give acetylsalicylic acid (ASA) to children under 18, since it has been linked to Reye's syndrome, a serious condition affecting the nervous system and liver.
 A cough suppressant may help a dry cough.
 Do not give cough medication to children under 6 years old.

-- Use a face mask for sick people who must go outside.
-Face masks are not recommended for most people, either the person who has the flu, or anyone taking care of someone with the flu.
-However, if a sick person must go out into the community, such as going to the doctor's office, a face mask should be worn to reduce the risk of spreading the flu to others in the community.
+- Use a face mask if you are going outside.
+Face masks can be helpful if a person has the flu or is taking care of someone with the flu.
+If a sick person must go out into the community, such as going to the doctor's office, a face mask should be worn to reduce the risk of spreading the flu to others in the community.
 Other measures, such as avoiding mass transit and coughing or sneezing into the arm or sleeve, are recommended as well.